fredshonorio/cfg/README.md

   - pacman -Syu
 - do i need desk? https://github.com/jamesob/desk
 - import intellij settings, pycharm settings
-- ssh, aws? - merge/encrypt to spideroak vault?
-- use tomb for secrets:
-  - add a method that opens a tomp and runs a file inside
-  - add a method that syncronizes a tomb with a dir
-      - tomb_diff("ssh-config", "~/.ssh")
 - if not `groups fredh | grep docker` usermod -a -G docker fredh systemctl enable docker.service print restart boy

-Bugs
-unpushed:
- Traceback (most recent call last):
-  File "/home/fredh/.bin/unpushed", line 101, in <module>
-    statuses)))
-ValueError: max() arg is an empty sequence